fmagallanes97/reconciliation_api/README.md

 ## Overview

-- **Syncs transactions** from a mock external API into a Postgres database.
+- **Syncs transactions** from a mock external API into a Postgres database, supporting incremental and full syncs with configurable concurrency and page size.
-- **Supports incremental and full syncs** with configurable concurrency and page size.
+- **Mock external API** persists transaction data using Mnesia with disk-based storage in Docker volumes.
 - **Reconciliation CLI** lets you audit and compare external vs internal transactions.
 - **Containerized** with Docker and Docker Compose for easy setup.
 - **Makefile** provides shortcuts for common development and ops tasks.